 </dfdl:newVariableInstance>

+All instances share the same name, type, and default value, but they have distinct storage for separate values using a stack-like mechanism where a new instance is introduced for an element or model-group.
+These new instances are associated with a schema component using dfdl:newVariableInstance.
+These instances have the lifetime of the schema component.
+While that schema component is being parsed/unparsed, the new variable instance is used and other variable instances for the same variable are not available.

+If the variable has a default value from its dfdl:defineVariable, this will used as the default value for any instances of the variable unless overridden when the instance is created using dfdl:newVariableInstance.

-componentSince an initial instance is created when the variable is defined, the use of dfdl:newVariableInstance is optional.
-It would be used if an instance with restricted scope is needed.
+Since an initial instance is created when the variable is defined, the use of dfdl:newVariableInstance is optional.

 The dfdl:newVariableInstance annotation can be used on a group reference, sequence or choice only.
 It is a Schema Definition Error otherwise.

-The scope of the instance of a variable is the dynamic scope of the schema component and its content model and so is inherited by any contained constructs or construct references.
+The lifetime of the instance of a variable is the dynamic scope of the schema component and its content model and so is inherited by any contained constructs or construct references.

 The ref property is a QName.
 That is, it may be qualified with a namespace prefix.